dpdornseifer/dpdornseifer.github.io/projects/index.md

 Right now, I'm interested in how you can make python work best for you in scale-up and scale-out scenarios and how you can get around the GIL issues if it comes to multi-threading and CPU intensive tasks.
-On github there is a small repository available (link) with some `playground` scripts to explore the behavior and measure the performance.
+On github there is a small repository available [Concurrent Python](https://github.com/dpdornseifer/concurrent_python) with some `playground` scripts to explore the behavior and measure the performance.

-{: .notice}
-The repo has not yet been published, will do so in the next weeks

 ---